xiaopeng12138/MaiDXR/README.md

 ## Configuration
 Edit Settings.json file under the root directory.
 Press F5 in unity window or defocus then focus window again to update settings.

-HandSize, HandPosition, PlayerHigh: in centimeters
+HandSize, HandPosition, PlayerHigh: in CM

 CaptureFrameRate, TouchRefreshRate: in FPS